AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-summary-grants-and-funding.1.md

-Government grants and funding can be a great support when you’re setting up a business.
+Government funding and support can be a great help when you’re setting up a business.
 See what you might be eligible for.